tmfg/mmtis-national-access-point/DPO-4538-sbom.md

 ## Approach

+### Background

+The cross-check (see below) established that `lein deps :tree` is the authoritative and complete dependency source — it accounts for 100% of what ships in the uberjar.
+Artifact scanning with Syft covers only 85.5% due to 23 jars missing `META-INF/maven/` metadata.
+Therefore the SBOM generation should be driven from Leiningen's dependency data, not from artifact scanning alone.

+Two candidate approaches are described below.
+Both need to be tested to determine which produces a better result.

+### OTE uberjar — Option A: Direct conversion from `lein deps :tree`

+Parse `lein deps :tree` output and convert it to CycloneDX JSON 1.6 using a custom script.

+**What it provides:**
+- Group, artifact, version for all 186 compile-scope deps (complete coverage)
+- Dependency hierarchy (direct vs transitive)
+- Package URLs (derivable as `pkg:maven/{group}/{artifact}@{version}`)
+- Scope information (compile vs test)

+**What it lacks:**
+- License information (not present in `lein deps :tree` output)
+- SHA hashes of jar files
+- CPE identifiers for NVD/CVE matching
+- Component descriptions and external references

+**Pros:** Simple, no external tooling beyond a script, complete coverage, repeatable.
+**Cons:** Minimal SBOM — purls are present for vulnerability scanning, but no license data for compliance use cases.

-### OTE uberjar — Artifact scan with dependency tree cross-check
+### OTE uberjar — Option B: `lein pom` → `cyclonedx-maven-plugin`

-**Step 1: Generate dependency tree reference**
-Run `lein deps :tree` in the `ote/` directory to produce the resolved dependency tree (including transitive deps with versions after conflict resolution).
-This serves as the **expected** dependency list.

-**Step 2: Build the uberjar**
-Run the existing `lein production` build to produce `ote-0.1-SNAPSHOT-standalone.jar`.
-This is the artifact that actually ships.

-**Step 3: Scan the artifact to produce the SBOM**
-Use an artifact-level scanner (e.g., `syft`, `trivy`, or `cdxgen`) against the built uberjar.
-The scanner identifies components via `META-INF/maven/` POM files preserved inside the JAR and outputs a CycloneDX JSON 1.6 SBOM.

-**Step 4: Cross-check (one-time manual validation)** Compare the dependency tree from Step 1 against the components in the SBOM from Step 3.
-This is a manual step performed during initial setup to identify gaps in the artifact scanner's coverage (e.g., deps lacking `META-INF/maven/` metadata).
-Since dependencies change rarely in this project, once the initial cross-check passes, simple version bumps can be expected to reflect correctly in subsequent SBOM generations without re-validation.
+Use Leiningen's built-in `lein pom` command to generate a standard Maven `pom.xml` from `project.clj`, then run the official `cyclonedx-maven-plugin` against it to produce the SBOM.

+**What it provides:**
+- Group, artifact, version (from resolved Maven dependency tree)
+- License information (resolved from POM metadata in Maven repositories)
+- SHA hashes (from Maven repository artifacts)
+- Package URLs
+- Potentially richer metadata (descriptions, external references) depending on what upstream POMs contain

+**What it lacks / risks:**
+- The generated POM may not perfectly represent all Leiningen-specific configuration (repositories, exclusions, profiles, managed dependencies)
+- Need to verify that the `cyclonedx-maven-plugin` resolves the same dependency tree as Leiningen — version conflicts may be resolved differently by Maven vs Leiningen
+- Adds Maven as a build-time dependency (already available for the database migrations target)

+**Pros:** Richer SBOM with licenses and hashes, uses the official CycloneDX toolchain, well-maintained.
+**Cons:** Indirect — two conversion steps (lein → pom → SBOM), risk of dependency tree divergence from what Leiningen actually resolves.

+### Evaluation criteria

+To select between the options, test both and compare:

+1. **Completeness** — Does the output cover all 183 deps that actually ship in the uberjar (186 compile-scope minus 3 absent)?
+2. **Accuracy** — Do the versions match what `lein deps :tree` reports?
+3. **Richness** — How many components include license data?
+Are CPEs/hashes present?
+4. **Maintainability** — How much custom code or configuration is needed to keep this working?

 ### Database migrations — Source-level approach

 The Flyway migrations (`database/pom.xml`) don't produce a fat JAR artifact, so artifact scanning doesn't apply.
 For this target, a source-level tool is needed — either the official `cyclonedx-maven-plugin` or `cdxgen` reading the `pom.xml` directly.
+If Option B is selected for OTE, the same Maven plugin can be reused here.

 <!-- REVIEW: The database pom.xml has no runtime `<dependencies>` — the Flyway and PostgreSQL JDBC deps are declared as plugin dependencies inside the `<build><plugins>` section.
 Verify that whichever tool is chosen can capture Maven plugin dependencies, not just project-level dependencies.
 This is a non-standard setup that many SBOM tools may not handle correctly. -->